ErikLindstrom42/phonebook/README.md

 # phonebook
 Simple project to learn a bit of vue.

 ## Project setup
 ```
 npm install
 ```

-### Compiles and hot-reloads for development
+### Compiles and hot-reloads for development default is localhost:8080
 ```
 npm run serve
 ```